bolster-inc/neo/README.md

      suspicious.txt - all the urls that have been identify as suspicious pending.txt - all the urls that still being processed.
 Please query these urls again.

 #### A results summary will also be printed.
-Sample summary would look like
+Sample summary would look something like

 	================ SAVING RESULTS ===========================